rybern/mstan/README.md

   -h,--help                Show this help text

 Available commands:
+  neighbors                Return the model IDs of the neighbors of the given
+                           model
-  get-neighbors            Get model IDs of the neighbors of a model get-model                Get the concrete Stan model given a model ID get-module-graph         Generate a representation of the module graph of the
+  concrete-model           Return the concrete Stan model given a model ID module-graph             Produce Graphviz image and text files of the module
-                           modular Stan program.
-  get-model-graph          Generate a representation of the model graph of the
-                           modular Stan program.
-  get-first-model          Get an arbitrary model ID get-all-models           Get all model IDs
+                           graph of the modular Stan program. model-graph              Produce Graphviz image and text files of the model graph of the modular Stan program. first-model              Return an arbitrary model ID list-models              Return all model IDs
 ```

 # Running the "Bernoulli" Example